maiadx/TDE-Classifier-Continued/README.md

-# Photometric Classification of Tidal Disruption Events for LSST
+# Photometric Classification of Tidal Disruption Events for Legacy Survey of Space and Time

 ## Introduction
 This repository contains a machine learning pipeline designed to identify Tidal Disruption Events (TDEs) within the LSST (Legacy Survey of